-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Principal/Chair of Governors or the Clerk and to ensure the smooth running of the complaint's procedure - be aware of issues regarding: - sharing third party information - additional support.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Principal/Chair of the local governing board or the Clerk and to ensure the smooth running of the complaint's procedure - be aware of issues regarding: - sharing third party information - additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.

-Clerk to the Governing Body
+Clerk to the local governing board